 - Contribute to a work environment that is non-discriminatory and promotes open dialogue on gender-related and culturally sensitive issues;

-- Minimum three years of project administration related experience in fields such as international development, civil society and media.
-An equivalent combination of education and experience;
+- Minimum three years of project administration related experience, ideally in fields such as international development, civil society and media.
+An equivalent combination of education and experience would be considered;

-- Ability to manage multiple streams of work, shifting priorities, and deadline pressures;
+- Ability to work independently, managing multiple streams of work, shifting priorities, and effectively work within deadline pressures;

-- Strong communication skills in English, Ukrainian, and Russian, including the ability to write in a clear, concise, well-organised manner.
-Proficiency in other languages is welcome;
+- Strong communication skills in English, Ukrainian, and Russian, and ability to write in a clear, concise, well-organised manner.
+Proficiency in other languages is welcome.

 IWPR is an equal opportunities employer, committed to the equal treatment of all current and prospective employees and does not condone discrimination on the basis of age, disability, sex, sexual orientation, pregnancy and maternity, race or ethnicity, religion or belief, gender identity, or marriage and civil partnership.
 We encourage applications from suitably qualified candidates from a wide range of backgrounds who can help continue to evolve our culture and contribute to an inclusive environment.